pedenys/ethicaspinoza/README.md

-> Spinoza's Ethics for the current century made with plain HTML, CSS and JS.

-**⭐&nbsp;Anybody with basic HTML skills can make a PR and is welcomed to do so !&nbsp;⭐**
+⭐&nbsp;Anybody with basic HTML skills can make a PR and is welcomed to do so !&nbsp;⭐

 (Tagging is boring but very useful)

+Spinoza's Ethics for the current century made with plain HTML, CSS and JS.

 ## Project